vryzhov/COSC416-2024/lab5/README.md

 ```
 -->

-There are at least three ways to define a peer for Diana.
+There are at least two ways to define a peer for Diana.

 * The simplest definition is based on the count of movies they both watched.
 If this set forms a big part of all Diana's movies, or even if it's equal to to all movies she watches, the peers with with large subset of commonly watched movies are good candidates to generate recommendations for Diana.